mr-september/MercuryTrade-Community-Fork-2-Challenge-Cheeseroo/README.md

 ## 📝 Changelog

+### Version 1.6.1 and 1.6.2 - Debugging and Debloating 🧀
+- Fixed and unfixed and refixed some mistakes.
+Oops.

 ### Version 1.6.0 - Public Release 🧀
 - **NEW**: Plus Text Feature for modern chat patterns
 - **NEW**: Start operator (^) for advanced filtering